To advance literacy, inspire lifelong learning and strengthen our community by serving everyone in Ouachita Parish

 - Misti Cordell

-- Robin Toms - Secretary and Library Director
+- Nancy Green - Secretary and Interim Library Director

 *Contact the Administrative offices at (318) 327-1490 Ext.
 3002 for Library Board of Control contact information.

 Library Board of Control Meeting Dates: